Subaru WRX: WRX STI Diamond Edition

+For Subaru's 50th anniversary in 2018, the WRX, along with each other model Subaru made, received a limited edition version featuring a top trimmed vehicle with exclusive heritage blue coloring, a satin chrome stylization, and 50th anniversary accents.
+These accents include badging on the side of the vehicle, silver themed interior featuring silver stitching and silver seatbelts, and Recaro seats with an embroidered celebratory 50th anniversary symbol, along with matching floor mats.
+Production was limited to 1,050 units for the Crosstrek, Forester, Impreza, Legacy and Outback, along with the BRZ getting 250, while the WRX received 600 units, and the STI received 200, for a total of 6300 cars.

 WRX STI Type RA

-For the 2018 model year, Subaru of America introduced the WRX STI Type RA to celebrate the successful record attempt at becoming the fastest sedan around the Nürburgring.
-This numbered limited edition was restricted to 500 examples for the United States and 75 examples for Canada.
-The WRX STI Type RA featured 19" gold-colored forged wheels, carbon roof and spoiler, among other changes.
-The car also featured a carbon fiber roof and rear wing.
+For the 2018 model year, Subaru of America introduced the WRX STI Type RA to celebrate the successful record attempt at becoming the fastest saloon around the Nürburgring.
+This numbered limited edition was limited to 500 examples for the United States and 75 examples for Canada.
+The Type RA featured 19" gold-colored forged wheels, carbon roof and spoiler, among other changes.
+The car also featured a carbon fibre roof and rear wing.
 It was available in a choice of three colors: World Rally Blue Pearl, Black and White.

 Upgraded pistons were used, increasing horsepower by 5 to 310 hp, and were also added on all model year 2019 STI models.